 (12) Dehydration: The protein solution is dried, usually by spray drying.

-(13) Fiber-starch separation: From step (6), the heavy phase containing the carbohydrate macromolecules (fiber and starch) goes through multiple separation processes to separate the fiber (using screens of the appropriate mesh size) followed by centrifuges (if needed to concentrate the crude starch stream) and hydrocyclones to wash the starch and purify it.
+(13) Fiber-starch separation: From step (6), the heavy phase containing the carbohydrate macromolecules (fiber and starch) go through multiple separation processes to separate the fiber (using screens of the appropriate mesh size) followed by centrifuges (if needed to concentrate the crude starch stream) and hydrocyclones to wash the starch and purify it.
 The starch stream is dewatered and dried.
 [In some cases, e.g., corn wet-milling, the fiber is separated from the degermed corn meal immediately after the degermination operation.
 The de-fibered stream containing primarily starch and protein is then sent to a centrifugal protein-starch separator].

 These conventional methods are time-consuming, they sometimes result in products with poor functional properties, and can generate a whey-like waste stream which contains some of the proteins and nutraceuticals.
 An increasing concern these days is that large quantities of water are required, especially to wash the curd (the precipitated protein) to remove as much of the adhering non-protein components.
 Since most concentrates and isolates are dried, every kg of water added is a kg of water that must be removed, usually by energy-intensive dehydration techniques.
 The waste water in a soy isolate plant has a high BOD (2000-10,000 ppm) and low solids level (less than 0.5%, usually).
 Discharging the waste water usually results in heavy penalties.
 Recycling the waste water within the plant will usually require it to be cleaned up to prevent carryover of off-flavors and undesirable components, which will build up in the product.